 Nova Southeastern University has a residency requirement for all undergraduate day-time students entering an academic year with fewer than 49 credit hours, except for in the following cases:

 At this point in time, we do not have any kind of family housing and do not allow children to live on campus.

 These questions all have different answers depending on the year and depending on each individual situation.
 We have a number of camps and conferences on campus each summer, and many of our summer move–over dates are dependent on the dates and locations of these groups.
 Additionally, our summer housing is located in our upper class apartments, many of which will not become fully available until after graduation.

 In general, move-over into summer housing occurs within the first week of the summer housing term and move-over from summer housing into fall housing occurs either toward the end of the summer housing term or shortly after.
 If you currently live on campus, will live on campus during the summer, and will live on campus in the fall, you will never be completely without housing.
-We try to communicate specific move-in and move-out details at the end of the winter term and provide move fall move instruction in the summer term via email.
+We try to communicate specific move-in details at the end of the winter term and provide move fall move instruction in the summer term via email.